 Elwood had calculated the risks.
 He knew that his identity would be clear from the letter, but he thought the authorities would have time to do something before he was punished

 Nothing happened, or at least not what be hoped.
 He was pulled from his bed one night, taken to the White House and whipped.
 Then he was put in solitary confinement.

 After three weeks, Turner showed up with clothes for Elwood and they took off on their escape.
 Turner had heard that the admin planned to get rid of Elwood that night.
 They got bikes from a house where they knew the owner was out of town.
 At first they stayed off the road, but then they got complacent and started biking on the road.

 When Turner recognized the Nickel truck behind them, they took off from their bikes, jumped a fence and ran into a field.
 The first gun shot missed but the second did not.
 One of the boys jumped the fence and made it to the other side; for the other, that was the end of the journey.

 A New Life in New York

-When the unmarked grave is uncovered, Elmwood decides it’s time to go back to Florida.
+When the unmarked grave is uncovered, Elwood decides it’s time to go back to Florida.
 He finally reveals all the pieces of himself to his wife, and tells her of his history.
-The big reveal is there he is Jack Turner, having taken over Elmwood’s name, because it felt right to honor him this way.
+The big reveal is there he is Jack Turner, having taken over Elwood’s name, because it felt right to honor him this way.